inbn/component-gallery/src/content/about.md

 description: 'The Component Gallery is a collection of interface components from real-world design systems'
 ---

 **_The Component Gallery_ is a collection of interface components from real-world design systems**.
-It's designed to help with some of the problems that I experience every day as a front-end developer:
+I created it to help with some of the problems that I experience every day as a front-end developer:

-1. There are some interface problems that have **already been solved**: there’s no need to reinvent the wheel every time you start a new project.
-Grouping examples by type of component makes it simple to find all the relevant examples for a specific interface problem.
+1. There are some interface problems that have **already been solved**: there’s no need to reinvent the wheel every time you start a new project, when the hard work has already been done by someone else.
 2. **Naming things is hard**: If you don’t know what to call a thing, looking at what other people are calling similar things is a great place to start.

-**Caveat:** Don’t just assume because an opinion is popular, it’s correct.
-Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on **research**. [**_Definitely_** don’t just copy what everyone else is doing](https://noti.st/stephenhay/nLABeP/i-don-t-care-what-airbnb-is-doing-and-neither-should-you).
-There’s a tonne of research out there already—look for design systems that give reasoning for decisions based on real research.
+> **Caveat:** Don’t assume that an opinion or technique is correct, just because it’s popular.
+Be wary of [information cascades](https://en.wikipedia.org/wiki/Information_cascade) and, if you can, always base your decisions on research. _Definitely_ don’t just copy what everyone else is doing.[^1] There’s lots of research out there already—look for design systems that give reasoning for decisions based on real research.

 ## FAQs

+### What is a component?

+A component is a single, reusable chunk of a user interface.

 ### Why components?